Tushar-hub123/StaffSync/README.md

 # StaffSync 🚀
 **Employee Task & Workflow Management System**

+StaffSync is a full-stack web application designed to manage employees and their tasks efficiently.
+It allows admins to assign tasks with scheduled dates and deadlines, while employees can track, accept, and complete their tasks through a dedicated dashboard.

+---
+## 🌐 Live Deployment

 Frontend (Vercel)
 https://staffsync-frontend-u51l.vercel.app

 Backend API (Render)
 https://staffsync-jyvn.onrender.com

-StaffSync is a full-stack web application designed to manage employees and their tasks efficiently.
-It allows admins to assign tasks with scheduled dates and deadlines, while employees can track, accept, and complete their tasks through a dedicated dashboard.

----

 ## 🧩 Features